idolopafersa/stronglife/README.md

 ## 📫 Contributing

-If you'd like to contribute to **StrongLife**, feel free to open issues or submit pull requests.
+If you'd like to contribute to **ToFuerte**, feel free to open issues or submit pull requests.
 Any feedback and suggestions are always welcome!

 ---